What is tail spend management in software?

 How do you approach tail spend management?

-Effective tail spend management in software begins with three steps:
+Effective tail spend management in software starts with three steps:

-Step 1: Take inventory.
-Map out all software: which tools are used, by whom, how many licences, what are the costs, and when do contracts expire?
-This forms the basis for everything that follows.
+Step 1: Inventory.
+Map all software: which tools are used, by whom, how many licences, what are the costs and when do contracts expire?
+This is the foundation for everything that follows.

 Step 3: Negotiate actively.
 Use the consolidation as leverage.
 Approach suppliers with concrete data: this is what we use, this is what we are willing to pay.
 An independent party like SoftVaro also has market transparency that internal buyers rarely possess.